This post may contain affiliate sales links. Please see my full disclosure policy for details

 - Pre-freeze ice cream maker according to manufactures instructions.

 - Prepare the peaches.
-Remove the skin with a vegetable peeler and slice into small pieces.
+Peel the skins with a vegetable peeler and slice into small pieces.
 Set aside.

-- Add brown sugar and cinnamon and cook over medium heat until peaches are soft.
-Use a masher to smash peaches.
+- Add the peaches, 1 tablespoons brown sugar and 1 teaspoon cinnamon and cook over medium heat until peaches are soft.
+Use a masher to smash the peaches.
+Continue cooking at a low boil until the mixture has thickened and a majority of the liquid has boiled off.
 Remove from heat and cool completely.
-Refrigerate until ready to make the ice cream.
+This can be rapidly cooled in the freezer for 5-8 minutes.

 - To churn the ice cream: Add your ice cream base mixture to the ice cream machine according to the manufacturer’s instructions.
 Churn the ice cream for about 10-12 minutes or until the mixture is thickened to a soft-serve like consistency.
 Add the peaches and chopped walnuts and continue churning until the mixture is well combined (2-3 minutes).